sampsyo/cs6120/content/blog/2022-04-14-self/index.md

-A lot of the efficiency of this implementation comes from this specialized compilation that allows message inlining, but this nice type information is lost at cfg merge points, as you may have two specializations that merge together and then share code.
+A lot of the efficiency of this implementation comes from this specialized compilation that allows message inlining, but this nice type information is lost at CFG merge points, as you may have two specializations that merge together and then share code.
 The idea of message splitting is to push those merge points later, and then optimize the resulting code that has more type information, resulting in more specialized code.
+The reason we get more type information is that say you have two branches of an if statement where on one `x` has type `A` and on the other type `B`.
+Then, after the merge point you don't know whether `x` is an `A` or a `B`, but if you push the merge point down, you can specialize the code for each type.
 This may seem in general compilers not to be a great idea, as there would be too much of an icache penalty, but in this case the message inlining results in such drastic reductions in code size it is worth it to give more opportunities.